mcubemems/mCube_DB3672/README.md

 # DB3672B ALGO sample program
-ALGO sample codes for mCube MC3672 and MC3635 Accel on demo board- DB3672B CANNOT be guaranteed to performance on any specific system platform.
-Also, some specific functions on print or HW GPIO control are platform dependent, please adopt to your related functions on platform.

 Copyright (C) 2019 mCube, Inc. - All rights reserved Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
 -Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.